We received a question about treatment of keratoconus in people with Down syndrome.

 - This is a nonsurgical procedure that strengthens the thinning cornea.

 - This is a surgical procedure in which the cornea is removed and replaced with a donated cornea.
 Corneal transplant is usually necessary for the most severe cases of corneal thinning.

-Additional information about treatment of keratoconus can be found on the Mayo Clinic's website at this link.
+Additional information about treatment of keratoconus can be found on the Mayo Clinic's website.

 How many people with Down syndrome have keratoconus?

 Keratoconus is more common in people with Down syndrome compared to those without Down syndrome.
 Estimates vary.
 Some estimates fall within 5-15% of people with Down syndrome.
 In the article "Keratoconus and Down Syndrome" on the NCKF website, it is estimated that between 5 and 30% of people with Down syndrome have keratoconus.

 How do people with Down syndrome respond to treatment?